backend-development/backend-development-textbook/source/rest-api.md

 * You can build a REST in front of a PHP backend using MongoDB as the database and use it from a frontend written with jQuery.
 * You can build a GraphQL API for a Rails backend using MySQL as the database and build the frontend with React.
+* You can use a CMS like Strapi through a REST API from a React frontend

 That's kind of the point of an API: to allow different technologies on both sides of the API.